 Think of a spiral staircase or twisting ladder.
 That is the shape of DNA at its most fundamental level.
 Scientists call it a double helix and have found it is much more stable and compact than a straight DNA “ladder” would have been.
 The distinctive spiral shape comes from the highly specific hydrogen bonds between the structural side-framing molecules.
 The double helix is actually two copies of the one genetic code/language running down each side of the ladder, one in reverse to the other!

 The two side-frames of the ladder are made from inter-connected sugar (deoxyribose) and phosphate molecules.
 The rungs straddling the two sides are made of any two of the following four nitrogen molecules; adenine, thymine, guanine or cytosine.
-We will call them A, T, G and C. The chemical attraction properties of the DNA code/language says that an A will always match with a T, while a G will always match with a C. We call them base pairs, or nucleotides.
+We will call them A, T, G and C. The chemical properties of attraction of the DNA molecules alone determine that an A will always match with a T, while a G will always match with a C. We call them base pairs, or nucleotides.
 So, reading the genetic code will look something like …GGTCAATCGTAATCG… etc.

 When molecular machines are reading a DNA code for copying purposes, the basic unit of information they are looking for is a three letter grouping called a codon.
 Each codon links to one specific amino acid.
 There are 64 possible three-letter codons for the twenty amino acids used for protein construction.
 This means that anything from one to six codons can code for an amino acid.
 Why this redundancy?
 It is a design feature that vastly reduces the likelihood of mutations because mutations occur far more frequently in highly repetitive codon sequences.